eddiemcconkie/cse212/trees.md

       8
 ```

 Notice that none of the duplicate values were inserted.
 This is because the `_add_recursive` function only tested to see if the new data was higher or lower.
-If a duplicate value was entered, the function simply does nothing.
+If a duplicate value is entered, the function simply does nothing.

 </details>